OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-12.md

 ## 2 Samuel 12:2

-The rich man had a great many flocks and herds.
+The wealthy man possessed numerous flocks and herds.

 ## 2 Samuel 12:3